Company name: Uber

 If you’re wondering where the Uber locations near me are, you could check out the full list here.

-Also, bear in mind that these locations (Except for PJCT Industrial Zone) are all very small office rooms which is often shared with another company and can only go in after you’ve received a text from Uber to go there.
+Also, bear in mind that these locations (Except for PJCT Industrial Zone) are all very small office rooms that are often shared with another company and can only go in after you’ve received a text from Uber to go there.

 They are called “activation sites” because you go there just to hand over your documents and hear the briefing so Uber took up the initiative to rent one room within a certain company’s building to make it easier for you to go there and keep their costs at a minimum so if you’re wondering, no it’s not a Uber office.